Color theory

-History
+History of color theory

 Color theory is rooted in antiquity, with early musings on color in Aristotle's (d.
 322 BCE) On Colors and Ptolemy's (d.
 168 CE) Optics.
 The Nāṭya Shāstra (d.
-200 BCE) composed in Ancient India, had an early, functional theory of color, considering four colours as primary, black, blue, yellow and red.
+200 BCE) composed in Ancient India, had an early, functional theory of color, considering four colors as primary, black, blue, yellow and red.
 It also describes the production of derived colors from primary colors.

-The bluish white (kāraṇḍava) colour, is made up of the white and the blue, and the yellowish white colour (pāṇḍu) of the white and the yellow.
-The lotus (padma) colour is made up of the white and the red, and the green (harit) colour, of the yellow and the blue.
-The dark red (kāṣāya) colour is made up of the blue and the red, and the pale-red (gaura) colour of the red and the yellow.
-These are the derivative colours.
-Besides these there are [many] minor colours which may be made up of three or four [original] colours.
+The bluish white (kāraṇḍava) color, is made up of the white and the blue, and the yellowish white color (pāṇḍu) of the white and the yellow.
+The lotus (padma) color is made up of the white and the red, and the green (harit) color, of the yellow and the blue.
+The dark red (kāṣāya) color is made up of the blue and the red, and the pale-red (gaura) color of the red and the yellow.
+These are the derivative colors.
+Besides these there are [many] minor colors which may be made up of three or four [original] colors.

 — Bharata, Nāṭya Shāstra, Chapter XXIII "Costumes and Make-up".

 The influence of light on color was investigated and revealed further by al-Kindi (d.
 873) and Ibn al-Haytham (d.
 1039).
 Ibn Sina (d.
 1037), Nasir al-Din al-Tusi (d.
 1274), and Robert Grosseteste (d.
 1253) discovered that contrary to the teachings of Aristotle, there are multiple color paths to get from black to white.
 More modern approaches to color theory principles can be found in the writings of Leone Battista Alberti (c.
 1435) and the notebooks of Leonardo da Vinci (c.
 1490).
+In 1613, François d'Aguilon in his book of optics introduced the idea of a three-primary color based system, based in red, yellow, and blue (RYB).